 Calvary Cemetery of South Portland

-Historical information below excerpted from Maine Irish Heritage Trail website.
+Some historical information below is excerpted from Maine Irish Heritage Trail website.

 Immediately following the consecration of the cemetery, Dublin, Ireland native Mrs. Rosanna Graves, aged 50, was interred, followed by two children, John Magee, and two-year old Martha Jane Anderson.
 Beginning in November 1858, many Catholics buried in Western Cemetery were reinterred in Calvary.
 A small memorial chapel, Mount Calvary Chapel, was built there in 1860 as the second oldest church in Portland.